Michael Cabonargi: 2020 Clerk of the Circuit Court of Cook County campaign

-Democratic Party leadership roles
+Democratic Party leadership roles (2018–2023)

 In 2018, Cabonargi was elected as the Illinois Democratic state central committeeman for Illinois's 9th congressional district.
 Per the Chicago Tribunes Rick Pearson, as of 2021, Cabonargi was one of the more politically progressive members of the Illinois Democratic State Central Committee.

 In 2019, Cabonargi was appointed a vice-chair of the Democratic Party of Illinois.
 In 2021, Cabonargi supported Robin Kelly in her successful bid to become the chair of the Democratic Party of Illinois.

 Cabornargi was a delegate to both the 2012 and 2016 Democratic National Conventions.

 Ahead of the 2020 United States presidential election, Cabonargi, with Chicago government affairs consultant Mike Alexander, organized for more than 120 lawyers and other legal professions to travel to the swing state of Michigan, with the goal of helping to assist in enabling a potential victory for the Democratic presidential ticket of Joe Biden and Kamala Harris in the state's vote.

-On January 27, 2023, Cabornargi departed his role as a state central committeeman in the Illinois' Democratic State Central Committee in order to accept the position of regional director for the Department Health and Human Services.
+On January 27, 2023, Cabornargi departed his role as a state central committeeman in the Illinois' Democratic State Central Committee in order to accept the position of regional director for the U.S. Department of Health and Human Services.